lgsvl/simulator/Docs/docs/apollo5-0-instructions.md

 * Run the LG SVL Simulator outside of docker.
 See instructions in the [simulator repository](https://github.com/lgsvl/simulator)
     - Create a Simulation the `BorregasAve` map and `Jaguar2015XE (Apollo 5.0)` vehicle
+    - Enter `localhost:9090` as the Bridge Connection String
     - (Optional) Enable Traffic and Pedestrians
     - (Optional) Set the Time of Day and weather settings
     - Submit the Simulation